Growth Investing Strategies

 Growth is simply the goal of seeing your initial capital appreciate over the long term—your financial plan identifies your objectives and how you’ll attain them, and your investment portfolio puts them within reach.

-Different asset classes, industry sectors, and individual securities have distinct risk-return profiles.
-An investor’s asset mix—fixed income, stocks, and alternatives—is the most important factor in balancing risk and opportunity.
+Different asset classes, industry sectors, and individual stocks have distinct risk-return profiles.
+An investor’s mix of investments—whether in stocks, fixed income, or alternatives—is a key part of every investment strategy, balancing the potential for growth with risk tolerance.

-Whether you’re building wealth for a future milestone or looking to maximize long-term returns, your investment strategy should be completely customized to fit your needs.
-By aligning your investments with your personal objectives, you can pursue growth in a way that’s both intentional and sustainable—even through market ups and downs.
+Whether building wealth for a key milestone or seeking long-term growth, your investments should be fully customized to your capacity for risk, investment objectives, and growth ambitions.
+By aligning your asset mix with your personal financial circumstances, you can pursue growth in a way that’s both intentional and sustainable—even through market turmoil.

 Most investment strategies will face challenges on the way to realizing their full value, which can lead to heightened volatility and the need to “personalize” what growth means to you.
 The first steps to managing expectations and outcomes are clearly articulating your goal, when you want to reach it, and what risks you’re willing to take along the way.